Is Sex Ever Okay On The 1st Date?

 Here’s what I think…

 I agree with something my step-dad told me when I was a little girl.
 It’s a popular saying in Latin culture and it goes, “Nobody wants to read yesterday’s news.”

 Meaning, if everyone’s already had a “piece of it”, why would anyone value it?
 Bottom line: you have to value and respect yourself first before anyone else does.

 You can do with your body whatever you want; but have you ever considered how it will affect your self-esteem in the long run?
-Or, how people will judge you long term?
-You may say that not care about what other people think, but to some extent, we all do.
+Or, how people will judge you long-term?
+You may say that you do not care about what other people think, but to some extent, we all do.

 Do I think you should “hold the p@55y hostage”, as some would say?
 No. I’m just saying that sex is one of the pillars for creating intimacy in a long lasting relationship.

 Don’t treat sex like a commodity.
 Value your assets and invest them where it counts.

 But, what about men?

 Men have always gotten a “pass” for cavalier sexual behavior, and they’re certainly not judged like women for doing so.
 But unfortunately in our culture, men and women are not completely equal (yet).